Electric Motor vs Gas Engine Boats

 Eco-Friendly:

-- Electric boats produce no harmful exhaust or pollutants, making them a cleaner option for the water and air we enjoy.
+- Electric boats produce no harmful exhaust or pollutants while underway, making them a cleaner option for the water and air we all enjoy.

 Quiet Operation: